GallTech/rag-lab/README.md

 # RAG Lab Environment

-This repository contains the full infrastructure and modular application code for a production-style Retrieval-Augmented Generation (RAG) lab.
+This repository contains the full infrastructure and modular application code for a Retrieval-Augmented Generation (RAG) lab using SharePoint data.

 The environment runs on a Proxmox virtualized platform with clear separation of concerns: each virtual machine hosts a specific role, such as vector storage, ingestion, or embedding services.
 Embedding is provided as a dedicated service for performance and modularity.
 Terraform, Ansible, and cloud-init manage all provisioning (`/infrastructure`).